soschuetze/soschuetze/README.md

 - 👋 Hi, I’m @soschuetze
-- 👀 I’m interested in data science, specifically regarding the intersection of econometric data analysis and public policy.
+- 👀 I’m interested in data science, specifically the use of alternative data and NLP techniques for business application purposes.
-- 🌱 I’m currently learning about Twitter's relationship with the BLM movement in preparation for my thesis project that explores the different modes of protest during the BLM movement and how tweets refelct those.
+- 🌱 I’m currently learning about the use of machine learning in improving underwriting operations as a data science intern at Mercury Insurance.
 - 📫 How to reach me: message me on LinkedIn! https://www.linkedin.com/in/sinclaireschuetze/

 <!---